alumina-lang/alumina/docs/lang_guide.md

 - Types and protocols are `PascalCase`
   - An exception to this are type operators, which are `snake_case` (e.g. [arguments_of](https://docs.alumina-lang.net/std/builtins/arguments_of.html))
 - Constants and statics are `SCREAMING_SNAKE_CASE`
-- Egyptian brackets are prefered for blocks
+- Egyptian brackets are preferred for blocks
     ```rust
     if x == 5 {
         // ...